tobyhodges/lesson-sprint-recommendations/before.md

 # Before the Sprint

 - **Create a curriculum development committee.**
-  Including community representatives ensuring the lesson remains beneficial and conected to the target audience.
-Even if this is only two people, it is helpful to share the workload and responsibilities.
-Example roles:
+  This should include community representatives ensuring the lesson remains beneficial and conected to the target audience.
+Even if this is only two people, it is helpful to share the workload and responsibilities, for example:
      - senior supplier (part of the decission process and high-level decision maker)
      - lesson architect (main lesson designer),
      - community representative (validating the material being created at a high level, what should be in the lessons, answering questions about the community and domain and validating that objectives have been met after each sprint and overall),